-Caring, talented, committed to a sustained renewal of New Orleans’ Lower Ninth Ward – that’s our growing team at CSED.
-From our offices in the back of Greater Little Zion Missionary Baptist Church at Chartres and Lizardi, CSED staffers can be found frequently at community events from river to bayou and throughout New Orleans while working every week with many neighborhood residents and business owners.
+Caring, talented, and committed to a sustainable renewal of the Lower Ninth Ward – that’s our growing team at CSED.
+From our humble beginnings in the back of Greater Little Zion Missionary Baptist Church to our current office inside a historic barge house, CSED staffers can be found frequently at community events from the river to the bayou and throughout New Orleans while working every week with many neighborhood residents and business owners.

 Arthur Johnson, Chief Executive Officer